Büchsenhausen Scholarship

 Im Bild stehen fünf lächelnde Menschen in der Maria-Theresienstrage: Andrei Siclodi (Direktor künstler*innenhaus Büchsenhausen), Natalie Pedevilla (Referat Bildende Kunst und Kulturprojekte), Innsbrucks Büchsenhausen-Fellow 2024 Felix Kalmenson, Kulturamtsleiterin Isabelle Brandauer und Vizebürgermeister Georg Willi.
 Der Innsbrucks Büchsenhausen-Fellow 2024 Felix Kalmenson hält eine Urkunde in der Hand.

-Innsbruck's Büchsenhausen Fellow 2024 Felix Kalmenson (center) with (from left) Andrei Siclodi (Director of Künstler*innenhaus Büchsenhausen), Natalie Pedevilla (Department of Fine Arts and Cultural Projects), Head of the Department of Culture Isabelle Brandauer and Deputy Mayor Georg Willi.© Stadt Innsbruck/AS
+Innsbruck's Büchsenhausen Fellow 2024 Felix Kalmenson (centre) with (from left) Andrei Siclodi (Director of Künstler*innenhaus Büchsenhausen), Natalie Pedevilla (Department of Fine Arts and Cultural Projects), Head of the Department of Culture Isabelle Brandauer and Deputy Mayor Georg Willi.© Stadt Innsbruck/AS

 YearScholarship holder